Kristijan-web/Exmoor/README.md

 Database
 - MongoDB (MongoDB Atlas)

+Functionalities
+- Password reset functionality, and ability to reset a forgotten password (link is send via email)
+- Diffrent ui displays based on user role (admins get access to admin panel)
+- Login & Signup
+- Authorization & Authentication
+- Done whole regex for frontend (still need to do backend)

+Things left to do
+- Create data-modeling for products
+- Add products data
+- Validation on backend
+- A way to store images of products
+- Local storage for selected products, their filters, etc...
+- Admin panel
+- Add more ways to signup
+- Add more security

 I have also read the book "Pragmmatic programer", which taught me how to type code that is ortogonal, easier to change, scalable, importance of proper naming, DRY concepts and much more.

 Main reason the project takes this much time is that it goes thorugh a lot of refactoring.
 Sometimes I learn something better and try to apply it to the project or I just get a better idea.